open-services/open-services/services/1-evaluating/website-deploy.md

 But some pieces do make sense to be extensible from the beginning, they include:

-- Built-In platforms (hugo, jekyll, gatsby and so on)
+- Built-In Build Platforms (hugo, jekyll, gatsby and so on)
 - DNS providers
   - Authentication for the DNS providers too (API token vs managed account)
 - Incoming webhooks parsers
   - GitHub and GitLab having different formats
-- Setup Steps
+- Setup Steps (should also somehow be reusable)
   - Basically the pipelines that a website would run

 ### Why use website-deploy?